puneet-ekline/ekline-kubernetes-website/content/en/docs/reference/command-line-tools-reference/kube-controller-manager.md

 <td colspan="2">--secondary-node-eviction-rate float&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Default: 0.01</td>
 </tr>
 <tr>
-<td></td><td style="line-height: 130%; word-wrap: break-word;"><p>Number of nodes per second on which pods are deleted in case of node failure when a zone is unhealthy (see --unhealthy-zone-threshold for definition of healthy/unhealthy).
+<td></td><td style="line-height: 130%; word-wrap: break-word;"><p>Number of nodes per second on which pods are deleted in case of node failure when a zone is unresponsive (see --unhealthy-zone-threshold for definition of responsive/unresponsive).
 Zone refers to entire cluster in non-multizone clusters.
 This value is implicitly overridden to 0 if the cluster size is smaller than --large-cluster-size-threshold.</p></td>
 </tr>

 <tr>